-Having a parent with Borderline Personality Disorder, or BPD, isn’t always easy to identify.
+Having a parent with Borderline Personality Disorder, or BPD, or with Narcissistic Personality Disorder, or NPD, isn’t always easy to identify.
 Particularly if you’re the child of one.
 You long ago learned to agree completely, in order to maintain the peace, because those with the illness and no willingness to change (why should they, it’s everyone else’s fault!) experience disagreement as rejection.
 In their world, the other is all-good, or all-bad.
 Anyone in their lives can tell you, they’re never quite sure when the switch gets flipped, and suddenly the exciting flow of attention and admiration gets cut off, leaving you cold and alone, prey to the hostility that follows.

-Except for others raised by those with BPD.
+Except for others raised by those with BPD/NPD.

-I’m excited about the possibilities such a group would provide, and am holding a free intro on October 6, 10 am-noon, at PeopleHouse.
-Should there be sufficient interest, an ongoing group is a possibility.
 If you can’t make it, but recognize that you’re experiencing the impact such a parent can have, I urge you to reach out.
 Sadly, it’s estimated that 2% of the population, many of whom are raising children, suffer from this illness…and without help and support, the damage perpetuates.
+I’ve also written some articles that might help; feel free to go to the articles section.
 Let’s make it end here!